ArisBee/aristidebouix.cloud/content/en/policy.md

 The legal basis for processing your personal data is Article 6(1) a GDPR.

-### __Algolia Inc, USA__
+### __Algolia Inc, USA ( search bar only )__

-Algolia Inc ([read their privacy policy](https://www.algolia.com/policies/privacy/)) is the indexing and searching webservices on which I rely for the [article search functionality]({{< relref "search.md" >}}).
-As such they only process information that you enter in search querries, I also have access to the input which are hosted by Algolia in [France for a duration of 90 days](https://www.algolia.com/doc/faq/security-privacy/gdpr/).
-Logs of search queries and operations can be processed outside of the EU but always stay in a system respecting privacy and security. .
+Algolia Inc ([read their privacy policy](https://www.algolia.com/policies/privacy/)) is the indexing and searching webservice I rely on for the [article search functionality]({{< relref "search.md" >}}).
+As such they only process information that you enter in search queries, I also have access to the input which are hosted by Algolia in [France for a duration of 90 days](https://www.algolia.com/doc/faq/security-privacy/gdpr/).
+Logs of search queries and operations can be processed outside of the EU but always stay in a system respecting privacy and security according to [algolia gdpr documentation](https://www.algolia.com/doc/faq/security-privacy/gdpr/).

 The legal basis for processing your personal data is Article 6(1) a GDPR.